 Having a grasp of your target audience, including information such their interests, demographics and online behaviour – will help you to create a PPC strategy that will lead to a high performing campaign.

-We suggest thinking about which stage of the decision-making funnel they fall into, for example; awareness, interest etc. Once you understand your prospective customers, you can begin to make better-informed decisions with the right PPC tools to reach them.
+We suggest thinking about which stage of the decision-making funnel they fall into, for example; awareness, interest etc. Once you understand your prospective customers, you can begin to make better-informed decisions with the right PPC tools to reach out to customers.

 Setting initial goals can take a lot more consideration than you might think.
 So, we’ve broken down the common PPC objectives along with some tips on how best to accomplish them.

 Display ads – PPC display ads can be an effective way of improving your brand awareness overall.
 If your PPC targeting is using relevant keywords, placements, topics and messaging – then this approach will offer you a wider reach.

 Social media – It’s no surprise that social media is another popular channel for brand awareness-raising.
 All of the major social platforms offer advanced targeting options based on user’s demographics and interests.
-This will allow you to serve your ads to customers who are likely to have an interest in your brand, service or product.
+This will allow you to serve your ads to customers who are likely to have an interest in your service or product.

 Keywords – Similarly, search campaigns with more general keywords can be useful for branding.
 For example, if the business sells football merchandise, potentially bidding on “football kit” could raise awareness.
 The possible downside of this is that we do often see higher CPC (cost-per-click), and sometimes clicks can be irrelevant.
-To execute this approach in the right way, you’ll benefit from understanding smart keyword match types and negative keywords.
+To carry out this approach in the right way, you’ll benefit from understanding smart keyword match types and negative keywords.